-Half of Texans have experienced financial hardship due to pandemic
+NEW COVID-19 in Texas Survey: Half of Texans experience financial hardship due to ongoing pandemic

 Half of Texans say they’ve suffered financially because of COVID-19 and for many groups the economic impact is severe.
 Those are just some of the findings from Episcopal Health Foundation’s latest 2021 statewide survey on the impacts of the COVID-19 pandemic across the state.

 The survey was conducted in November 2021 before the omicron variant spread quickly across the state.
 Researchers asked Texans about everything from the continued impact on finances to personal experiences with serious COVID-related illness to ongoing concerns about the state of the pandemic.
 The report highlights how the pandemic is affecting Texans differently depending on household income, race, and many other factors.

 The pandemic continues to hit Texans financiallyThe survey found that 49% of Texans say the pandemic has caused financial hardship for them and their household, including 16% who say it’s caused severe financial suffering.
 Hispanic Texans (58%), especially those who were not born in the U.S. (71%), and families who earn less than $66,000 per year (62%) were much more likely to say they have suffered financially due to COVID-19.

 Most Texans have personal experience with severe illness due to COVID-19The survey found that more than half of Texans (54%) say themselves or someone they know has been seriously ill or hospitalized with COVID-19 and 29% say they know someone who has died due to complications from the virus.
 Researchers also discovered that one-quarter of Texans say they have a close friend or family member who died from COVID-19.